TheooJ/Fair-Matrix-Design-for-Linear-Video-Coders/README.md

 <p align="center">
 <img src="SIMO.png" class="centerImage" alt="drawing" width="500"/>
  </p>

+## Results

-We want to minimize the greatest reconstruction error among all receiving channels (min-Max optimization), under a power constraint.
+We minimize the greatest reconstruction error among all receiving channels (min-Max optimization), under a power constraint.
 This is particularly interesting if one sends a message to multiple outputs and wants to make sure that all channels can decode it with high fidelity.
 - For example looking at the PSNR of channel 1 (on the left below), we can see that the PSNR returned by the min-Max solution (in red) is between the PSNR optimized for channel 1 and channel 2 (in blue).
 - We can say the same for the PSNR of channel 2 (on the right), thus, no channel has a PSNR much greater than the other because we distribute the power between both channels.